 Shops and Buses

-George Spratt bought The Larches and the surrounding land – including a pig farm and the shop, from the estate of Robert Dennis Day’s niece (Matilda Neagus) after her death in 1941.
+George Spratt bought The Larches and the surrounding land – including a pig farm and the shop, from the estate of Robert Dennis Day’s niece (Matilda Neagus) after she died in 1941.
 Charles Spratt, George’s relative, had been running the grocers and drapers shop, as a tenant, since about 1927.

-During his life, Charles Spratt took on many other roles in the village.
-These included: president of Wreningham Bowls Club, an official of the darts club, a school manager and Chairman of the Parish Council.
+Over his life, Charles Spratt took on many other roles in the village.
+These included: the president of Wreningham Bowls Club, an official of the darts club, a school manager and a Chairman of the Parish Council.
 He was also on the Church Council.

 Charles continued the shop business until his death, at 70, in early 1961.
 At this point, the family investigated the sale of the property and its associated businesses.
 However, no sale took place and operations continued.